ipfs/ipfs-docs/docs/README.md

 ## Learn about the decentralized web

 Want to know more about the decentralized web (Dweb) and how it's changing the internet?
-These resources will give you a clearer understanding of the Web movement, and how it's improving the world:
+These resources will give you a clearer understanding of the Dweb movement, and how it's improving the world:

 - [What is IPFS](/concepts/what-is-ipfs/)
 - [Peer-to-peer sharing](/concepts/dht/)